Why no progress in 50 years?

 My maths course, MONEY STUFF, was successfully tested at Loughborough University, which has a reputation for being ahead of the trend.
-In early April, dynamic Nicky Morgan MP for Loughborough, invited me to the House of Commons for the launch of Loughborough University’s extension leap into London, at the Olympic village.
+Then dynamic Nicky Morgan MP for Loughborough, invited me to the House of Commons for the launch of Loughborough University’s extension leap into London, at the Olympic village.
 Student displays of their work were impressive.
 I particularly liked a new take on the life belt – a tiny, light, engine-powered raft that a lifeguard can use to tow a swimmer in distress.
 Turn on the engine, point it at the beach and up to four people in danger of drowning can be safely towed ashore.

 While we drank champagne and nibbled, Lucy and Justine sat on bar stools – difficult to do with elegance – and talked about the fashion collection from royal wardrobes, housed at Kensington Palace.
 Then we all walked over to the Palace to see some of the 1950’s clothes of H.M.
 The Queen and her sister, H.R.H.
 Princess Margaret.

 Many of the exquisite gowns were made by Normal Hartwell who, together with photographer Cecil Beaton, created the fairy-tale-but-cosy family brand of George VI who hurriedly replaced his brother, that naughty King Edward VIII who couldn’t do his duty without a hard-boiled, American divorcee, Mrs Simpson, to hold his hand, etcetera, so abdicated.

 Eleanor Bentall dropped by for coffee and to show me her brilliant photographs.
 My favourite was this portrait of Beryl Bainbridge (see below).
 We agreed that at sometime, Eleanor will photograph me, but she’s currently booked for months ahead.